Mweingard/Portfolio/README.md

-# Portfolio
+# Maia Weingard's Coding Portfolio
-Maia Weingard's Coding Portfolio
+This is a portfolio of all my work related to coding! :)